byuflowlab/CCBlade.jl/docs/src/tutorial.md

                    12.8685, 12.5233, 12.2138]

 af = af_from_file("airfoils/NACA64_A17.dat")

-sections = Section.(r, chord, theta, af)
+airfoils = fill(af, length(r))

-nothing # hide
+rotor = Rotor(r, chord, theta, airfoils, Rhub, Rtip, B, turbine) nothing # hide
 ```

-Next, we define the inflow.
+Next, we define the operating point.
 For a propeller, it typically doesn't operate with tilt, yaw, and shear like a wind turbine does, so we have defined another convenience function for simple uniform inflow.
 Like before, you can always define your own arbitrary inflow object.

 ```@docs
-simpleinflow
+simple_op
 ```

 In this example, we assume simple inflow.
-Again, note the broadcast syntax to get inflows at all sections.

 ```@example prop